ibm-datapower/datapower-tutorials/README.md

 ### Overview

 In this tutorial, you will develop and publish an API with  API Connect and DataPower running on OpenShift.
 This tutorial assumes prior knowledge with Docker and Kubernetes.
 If you do not have prior experience with Kubernetes concepts, I recommend reading the [Getting Started with DataPower in Kubernetes](https://developer.ibm.com/datapower/2017/02/27/getting-started-datapower-kubernetes/) tutorial first.

-You will then perform the following:
+By the end of the guide, you will perform the following:

 1. **Deploy DataPower gateway on OpenShift**